Our welcome letter and website include a detailed map and instructions on how to find us in St. Owen Street, Hereford.

 Meeting the Optometrist?

-Our optometrists have experience in independent practice and are skilled at putting clients at ease.
-In addition to their excellent clinical skills they are trained to listen carefully to clients to find out exactly what our clients want or need as well as explain options in the examination and amongst optical products.
+Our optometrists have experience in independent practice and are skilled at putting patients at ease.
+In addition to their excellent clinical skills they are trained to listen carefully to patients to find out exactly what our patients want or need as well as explain options in the examination and amongst optical products.
 They also have the same good listening skills and approachability apply to all of our entire team.

 Do I need to stick to your recommended recall intervals?